odabasi61/react-milestone-blog-app-tailwind/README.md

 Which react technologies and libraries used in this project?

+- Redux toolkit
-- Context Api
+- Redux persist
-- Tailwind CSS
+- Tailwind css
 - Tailwind flowbite
 - React-router-dom
 - Axios